Chart Color Schemes

 Fremantle - South's residents are relatively healthy in comparison to broader Australia with a fairly standard level of common health conditions seen across both young and old age cohorts

-Fremantle's health metrics closely align with national benchmarks.
-Common health conditions are seen across both younger and older age groups.
+Fremantle's health metrics align closely with national benchmarks.
+Common health conditions are seen across both young and old age groups at a standard level.

-Private health cover is exceptionally high at approximately 60% of the total population (10,141 people), compared to 67.0% across Greater Perth.
-Mental health issues and arthritis are the most common medical conditions, affecting 8.9% and 8.2% of residents respectively.
-69.1% of residents report no medical ailments, compared to 69.6% in Greater Perth.
-The area has 20.7% (3,512 people) of residents aged 65 and over.
+Private health cover is exceptionally high here, with approximately 60% of the total population (10,141 people) having it, compared to 67.0% in Greater Perth.
+Mental health issues impact 8.9% of residents, while arthritis affects 8.2%.
+A total of 69.1% of residents report no medical ailments, slightly lower than the 69.6% across Greater Perth.
+The area has a higher proportion of seniors aged 65 and over at 20.7% (3,512 people).
 Health outcomes among seniors are above average, outperforming the general population in health metrics.

 Frequently Asked Questions - Health